 In order to request streaming audio for a course, please send a list of required recordings and your course syllabus at least 2 weeks before the semester (or date needed for streaming) to Adam Crandell.
 Once the streaming audio is ready, it will be linked in your Moodle course.

-In order to request streaming video for a course, please fill out this form for each film and send your course syllabus to Laurie Allen.
+In order to request streaming video for a course, please fill out this form for each film and send your course syllabus to Adam Crandell.
 Once the streaming video is ready, it will be linked in your Moodle course.